Basic information

 Interesting exhibits:

-- Breeding facility for South African lions, Tigers (white form), Jaguar and Sri Lankan leopards
+• Pavilion for South African lions, Jaguar and Sri Lankan leopards

-- Lakes in a natural style with flamingos and pelicans
+• Lakes in a natural style with flamingos and pelicans in Bird Valley

 ZOO Bratislava is a member of these professional organizations: